ubc-library-rc/dri-needs-assessment/index.md

   <b>Recommendation 3</b>
  <br>
- Coordinate across portfolios and departments that provide DRI services to build a central portal for the easy discovery of services.
+ Coordinate services across UBC portfolios and departments that provide DRI services to build a central portal for the easy discovery of services.
 </div>

 ## Reports